Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Basic concepts of the present model versus standard model

-In the {\it{standard model}} of fields, particles and interactions, the {\it{mathematical cross-correlation ("hidden" interference)}} is associated with the pure mathematical approximations.
+In the {\it{standard model}} of fields, particles and interactions, the {\it{mathematical cross-correlation ("hidden" interference)}} is associated with the pure mathematical approximations, which do not compare well with the basic physical principle (the Copenhagen-Dirac postulate of "interference-less" self-interfering particles) of canonical quantum physics.
 Physically, the "hidden" interference is interpreted as the inter-particle interaction and the interaction energy.
-In the present model of the {\it{unified fields, particles and interactions}}, which could be considered as a generalization of SM, the unification is performed by taking into account rather the interference-induced energy mediated by the real interference between particles than the "hidden" interference and the respective cross-correlation (interaction) energy.
-In Part I, the Hamiltonians that describe the cross-correlation energy mediating by interference of the basic classical and quantum fields composed from the 3-dimensional (in space) unit-fields of matter have been derived by the generalization of the traditional Hamiltonians of the classical and quantum field theories for the superposition of the interacting particles (interfering unit-fields).
+In the present model of the {\it{unified fields, particles and interactions}}, which could be considered as a generalization of SM, the unification is performed by taking into account rather the interference-induced energy mediated by the {\it{real, direct, physical}} interference between {\it{material}} unit-fields than the "hidden", {\it{mathematical}} interference between {\it{non-material}} waves of probabilities or operators associated with the point-like particles and the respective cross-correlation (interaction) energy. {\it{The "non-hidden" interference between material unit-fields may be considered as the EPR hypothetical "hidden" variable, which according to Einstein, Podolsky and Rosen should be added to quantum mechanics to avoid its indeterminism and superluminal signalling (see, also discussions related to the EPR paradox associated with superluminal signalling in Part I)}}.
+In Part I, the Hamiltonians that describe the cross-correlation energy mediating by interference of the basic classical and quantum material fields composed from the 3-dimensional (in space) unit-fields of physical matter have been derived by the generalization of the traditional Hamiltonians of the classical and quantum field theories for the superposition of the interfering unit-fields (interacting particles).
 Part II uses this background for unification of the electromagnetic, weak, strong and gravitational fields, particles and interactions.
-However, in contrast to Part I, the unification is performed rather by the generalization of the basic (mass-energy) relation of the Einstein relativity than the traditional Hamiltonians of quantum field theory.
+However, unlike in Part I, the unification is performed rather by the generalization of the basic (mass-energy) relation of the Einstein relativity than the traditional Hamiltonians of quantum field theory.
 The {\it{model unifies}} the all-known fields, particles and interactions by the {\it{straightforward generalization of the Einstein relativistic energy-mass relation ${\varepsilon}^{2} ={\mathbf{k}}^2+m^2$}} for the {\it{interfering (interacting) particles and bodies}} composed from the {\it{interfering unit-fields}}.
-The unit-fields {\it{obey simultaneously}} the properties of point particles and waves of quantum mechanics (particle-wave duality), the point particles of SM, the strings of theories of strings and the 3-dimensional (in space) waves of theories of classical fields.
+The unit-fields {\it{exhibit simultaneously}} properties of the point particles and waves of quantum mechanics (particle-wave duality), the point particles of SM, the strings of theories of strings and the 3-D (in space) waves of theories of classical fields.
 Therefore the {\it{unification}} of the electromagnetic, weak, strong and gravitational fields and interactions could be considered not only as the {\it{generalization}} of SM, but also as {\it{the further development and unification}} of the quantum mechanics, classical and quantum field theories, SM and string theories.
-In order to make the unification understandable to the non-experts in classical and quantum fields, the following analysis is performed in many philosophical, physical and mathematical details.
+In order to make the unification understandable to the non-specialists in classical and quantum fields, the following analysis is performed in many philosophical, physical and mathematical details.